scramjetorg/transform-hub/packages/cli/README.md

     reset       reset configuration value to default
 ```

-If you wish to run your programs on your machines, please make sure the environment is set to development.
+If you wish to run your programs on your machine(s), please make sure the environment is set to development.
 To check the config values use `si config print` command.

 ```json
 {